umarxkhan/AWS-Cloud-Cost-Calculator/README.md

 - **AWS region consistency**: S3 bucket, Lambda, DynamoDB, and CloudFront should ideally be in the same region to avoid latency.
 - **Testing & monitoring**: Check CloudWatch logs for Lambda errors; validate dashboard updates after invalidation.
 - **IAM scope**: Ensure GitHub Actions role has at least S3 `PutObject/ListBucket`, CloudFront `CreateInvalidation`, Lambda and DynamoDB permissions.
+- **OAC instead of OAI** Use CloudFront Origin Access Control (OAC) instead of the older Origin Access Identity (OAI) for secure, modern access to private S3 buckets.

 ---